ag-cpp/digikam/core/libs/video/qtav/README.md

 Code review with plenty of fixes and improvements:

-- [DONE] Compilation rules ported to clean CMake with usual Find scripts for dependencies.
+- [DONE] Compilation rules ported to improved and simplified CMake with usual Find scripts for dependencies.
          See core/cmake/rules/RulesMediaPlayer.cmake and files in core/cmake/modules.

 - [DONE] Fix all GCC 11 warnings.